 Millicent's partial stone cottage house plans courtesy of Renovation Headquarters.

 Apologies to Gottfried Keller for the use of his "Züricher Novellen" as a prop.
 Keller, the Swiss writer, is one of our favorite writers and a writing role model.
-Keller wanted to be an artist, but he was better at seeing the pictures in his mine than putting them down on paper or canvas.
+Keller wanted to be an artist, but he was better at seeing the pictures in his mind than putting them down on paper or canvas.
 What he couldn't do by painting he was able to do in writing.
 His writing provides the reader vivid pictures in the imagination, which we can only attempt to emulate by taking photos, an option he didn't have during most of his lifetime in the 19th Century.

 Note: No dolls were harmed during production of this blog.
-All dolls shown are Götz Happy Kidz or Classic Kidz.
-If you like these stories and are willing, please make a donation of any amount to a charity that supports pediatric cancer, such as St. Jude.
-(Our fundraising page is here.)
+All dolls shown are Götz Happy Kidz, Classic Kidz or Little Kidz.
+If you like these stories and are willing, please make a donation of any amount to St. Jude Children's Research Hospital or any organization that supports pediatric cancer research and treatment.
+We are not affiliated with St. Jude in any way other than these donations.

 "The Doll's Storybook" is not affiliated with Gotz Dolls USA Inc. or Götz Puppenmanufaktur International GmbH.